 Many women find themselves having difficulty getting pregnant.
 But most couples will successfully conceive within the first year of trying.
-And when you learn about how ovulation works and determine your fertile window, you can increase your chances of getting pregnant faster.
+And when you learn how ovulation works and determine your fertile window, you can increase your chances of getting pregnant faster.

 What is Ovulation?

-Ovulation as defined by the American Pregnancy Association is, when a mature egg is released from the ovary and travels down the fallopian tube to the uterus for potential fertilization.
+Ovulation, as defined by the American Pregnancy Association, is when a mature egg is released from the ovary and travels down the fallopian tube to the uterus for potential fertilization.

 This event occurs approximately every month.
 And if the eggs is not fertilized, and conception does not occur, your menstrual period will follow shortly thereafter.